W1nterFr3ak/simplewebserver/README.md

+# Problem 1: Web server (with optional secure communication).
 # simplewebserver
-Problem 1: Web server (with optional secure communication).
+Basic HTTP web-server application which can listen on a configurable TCP port and serve both static HTML and dynamically generated HTML